 - Meow Wolf Denver is on Colfax Street right next to I-25 and surrounded by viaducts on three sides.

-- The building’s five stories encompass 90,000 square feet of space, two-thirds of which will be dedicated to immersive art.
-That means the exhibit here is nearly three times larger than Santa Fe’s House of Eternal Return.
+- The building’s five stories encompass 90,000 square feet of space, 2/3 are dedicated to immersive art.
+This exhibit is nearly three times larger than Santa Fe’s House of Eternal Return.

 - The remaining 30,000 square feet hosts a bar, cafe, some offices, and a music venue (capacity of 800 people) that will regularly host live performances.